Featured News

 📍Location: Georgetown University on-site and virtual locations

-Participants in two tracks, Strategic Partnership and Traditional Commercialization, will produce:
+Participants in two tracks, New Venture Creation and Strategic Partnerships, will produce:

 • A research value proposition that clarifies why your work matters to industry and funders